m44rtn/xenops/readme.md

 Xenops is a tool that can help with incrementing the version number in a file for your project.
 Xenops supports multiple define standards, such as the C `#define` but also the assembly `%define`, since [commit 3a59cad](https://github.com/m44rtn/xenops/commit/3a59cade2cd184dc7363db343e27151ef0b66a01).

-This tool is written for the Linux terminal, but Microsoft's WSL will probably work too.
+This tool is written for the Linux terminal, but Microsoft's WSL may work too.

 ## What it can change